-Covid-19 Resources Wear a mask, physically distance, keep yourself and others safe - and reach for help if needed
+Covid-19 Resources Get vaccinated, wear a mask, physically distance, keep yourself and others safe - and reach for help if needed

 These are hard times.
 People are experiencing everything from fear to boredom.
 Many are worried about their financial future.
 Children are at home and parents are trying to find ways to help them understand what is happening and keep them engaged While there's much we must deal with, there are also an increasing number of helpful resources.
 Hopefully some of these can help you and your family practice resilience, safety, and kindness.
 This is just a beginning.
 Please feel free to share other ideas you have to EWCDems@gmail.com and we will add them to the list

 State of Oregon has an excellent site giving us updates on everything from number of cases to info flyers in many languages.

 Washington County has resources and information on the current number of cases in our county.

 There are many great lists of resources out there now.
 Check at the bottom of this post for some of them.